 Test Garden Tip: With lavender, the darker the flower, the stronger the aroma and the flavor.

-The patron herb of lotions and detergents is also wonderful in teas and jelly.
+The patron herb of lotions, oils, and detergents is also wonderful in teas and jelly.
 Dried flowers bring texture and sweetness to cookies, cakes, ice cream, and berries.

-Low-maintenance lemon balm performs well in a bed or container and does best in sun or partial sun.
+Low-maintenance lemon balm performs well in a bed or container and does best in full or partial sun.
 It is a fantastic insect repellent -- except with bees, who love its citrus scent.

 Test Garden Tip: Lemon balm is happiest in well-drained soil.